frconor-ebook/meditations/_posts/2025-05-07-our-mother-in-may.md

 "But then as I came more and more to the center, and was more and more exposed to the formation, I came to realize that Opus Dei had a very deep Marian spirit."

-We can say to Our Lady, "Show yourself to be a mother" (Josemaría Escrivá, *Christ Is* *Passing By*, Point 140) in the things that I place before you, my apostolic intentions in this particular month of May.
+We can say to Our Lady, "Show yourself to be a mother" (*cf*.
+Josemaría Escrivá, *Christ Is* *Passing By*, Point 140) in the things that I place before you, my apostolic intentions in this particular month of May.
 Praying the Rosary leads me to think of apostolic intentions as I go through the beads, as I try to be a little more generous with my Rosaries, or move other people to say more Rosaries more frequently, so as to atone for all the things that need to be atoned for.

 We approach this feast of Our Lady of Fátima, which has had such an important influence in the past century, and possibly in the coming one.

-Pope Benedict XVI says, "Outstanding among the saints is Mary, Mother of the Lord and mirror of all holiness" (Benedict XVI, Encyclical, *Deus caritas est*).
+Pope Benedict XVI says, "Outstanding among the saints is Mary, Mother of the Lord and mirror of all holiness" (Benedict XVI, Encyclical, *Deus caritas est*, Point 41, December 5, 2005).

 The Catechism says, "Mary is the model of faith and charity" (*Catechism of the Catholic Church*, Point 967).